A Copositive Framework for Analysis of Hybrid Ising-Classical Algorithms: Conclusions

 While the proposed framework seems like a promising way forward for utilizing quantum/quantum-inspired Ising solvers, a crucial question remains regarding how the algorithm should proceed if the Ising solver fails to find a certificate of non-copositivity.
 Could one design an efficient algorithm that circumvents the ambiguity due to failure to find a certificate of non-copositivity (perhaps using a sum-of-squares-based inner approximations of the copositive cone)?
 Alternatively, is there a complexity barrier that prevents such a construction?
 More broadly, identifying fundamental limitations, such as this example, is important for understanding what requirements should be placed on new computing architectures.
 While the theory in this paper is framed in the context of understanding algorithms that interact with existing hardware, we believe its most potent impact is in informing the co-design of ``hardware primitives" and optimization algorithms.
+As a concrete example, the coherent continuous variable machine (CCVM) recently proposed in \cite{khosravi2022non} circumvents discretization of the copositivity checks entirely, thus reducing the hardware resources and potentially improving problem conditioning for each copositivity check.
+Not only does this hardware innovation directly benefit the optimization community, but the analysis in this work helps to justify the development of continuous variable devices.